 - Hair should be off the face at all times.
-It should be neatly cut and styled, and not be hanging over the face or eyes - If hair is of a length to touch the shirt collar it should be tied back - Extreme styles such as rat tails, mohawks, obvious patterning, moptops, dreadlocks, cornrows, are not acceptable - Hair colour is not to be changed so that it is different to the student's natural colouring.
+It should be neatly cut and styled, and not be hanging over the face or eyes - If hair is of a length to touch the shirt collar it should be tied back - Extreme styles such as mullets, rat tails, mohawks, obvious patterning, moptops, dreadlocks, cornrows, are not acceptable - Hair colour is not to be changed so that it is different to the student's natural colouring.
 This includes patching and heavy tipping - Students are to be clean shaven and sideburns are to be no longer than the bottom of the ear lobe - Short overall haircuts are to be the minimum of a number two (2) cut - Hair should be reasonably groomed and neat as considered by College standards.

-Any student considering changing their hairstyle or colour, and is unsure of to how it would be accepted at school, should seek guidance first.
-The judgement of what constitutes the above will be made by the Deputy Principal, Year Level Coordinators, in consultation with the student's Pastoral Care Tutor.
+Any student considering changing their hairstyle or colour and is unsure of to how it would be accepted at school, should seek guidance first.
+The judgement of what constitutes the above will be made by the Deputy Principal or Assistant Principal - Pastoral Care & Wellbeing.

 If a haircut and/or colouring does not meet College's expectations, then students will be asked to adjust it accordingly.
 In extreme cases, students will be asked to go home until the hair/style has been changed to the requirements of the College.
-Prior to re-entry the student must meet with the Deputy Principal and Year Level Coordinator to ensure the issue has been resolved.
+Prior to re-entry the student must meet with the Deputy Principal or Assistant Principal - Pastoral Care & Wellbeing to ensure the issue has been resolved.